RedisGrafana/RedisGrafana/docs/redis-datasource/overview.md

 ### Plugin health check failed

-Redis Data Source binaries should have executable permissions for Grafana to be able to execute it.
-Check out [Quickstart](../quickstart.md#install-without-internet-access) page for more information.
+Redis Data Source binaries should have executable permissions for Grafana to execute it.
+Check out the [Quickstart](../quickstart.md#install-without-internet-access) page for more information.

 ### `Redis_datasource_darwin_amd64` cannot be opened because the developer cannot be verified